benbrenson/isar/doc/user_manual.md

  - `BBMULTICONFIG` - The list of the machines to include the respective configuration files.
 If this option is omitted, user has to manually define the pair `MACHINE`/`DISTRO` for specific target.
  - `IMAGE_INSTALL` - The list of custom packages to build and install to target image, please refer to relative chapter for more information.
  - `BB_NUMBER_THREADS` - The number of `bitbake` jobs that can be run in parallel.
 Please set this option according your host CPU cores number.

+### bitbake.conf

+This file contains the global definitions for all bitbake recipes and classes.
+This file also includes the `conf/distro/${DISTRO}.conf` and `conf/machine/${MACHINE}.conf` files located in respective layer directories.

 ---